 right=2*pos+2

 To insert a new element in a heap, the algorithm bubble up is used.
 It is to put the new item in the first vacant cell of the array.
 Then move it up in the heap based on its value compared to its parent.
-In a max heap, it should be below a node with a larger key and above 1 or 2 child nodes with smaller keys.
+In a max-heap, it should be below a node with a larger value and above one or two child nodes with smaller values.

-Bubble down is an algorithm used in heap deletion.
+Bubble-down is an algorithm used in heap deletion.
 It is to compare the parent node with child nodes in a subtree.
-If the parent node is smaller, you should switch the parent element with child nodes in a max heap.
+In a max-heap, if the parent node’s value is smaller, you should switch the parent element with a child node that has a larger value.

 What is max heap?